 Set-up: Perform A1 for as many reps as possible during the prescribed work duration, then rest for the prescribed rest period, recording your reps.
 After this, perform A2 for as many reps as possible during the prescribed work duration, then rest for the prescribed rest period, recording your reps.
 Continue this pattern for all exercises.
 Rest 90s and repeat.
 For your SECOND circuit, REPEAT the exercises, trying to EXCEED your number of reps from the previous set.

 Perform this circuit at the end of a weight training workout to give you some extra work, or just when you’re home and don’t feel like going to gym.

-And remember, if you’re interested in the best of the best when it comes to density workouts, several are featured prominently in my new book, Engineering the Alpha, which is currently available for pre-order via Amazon.
+And remember, if you’re interested in the best of the best when it comes to density workouts, several are featured prominently in my new book, Engineering the Alpha, which is currently available on Amazon.

 In any case, density workouts are fun, challenging and extremely effective.